mekomsolutions/openmrs-module-medicationmanagementui/README.md

 # openmrs-module-medicationmanagementui
-A UI layer to help care providers manage medication for patients
+Provides a UI for managing medications orders, dispenses and administrations within OpenMRS Reference Application.